lunarc/lunarc_docs/docs/guides/data_transfer/lurd_mount.md

 ## For GUI use

-In your COSMOS desktop, please open the 'Applications' menu, and choose the entry 'LUNARC - Wizards/Connect LU Research Data'.
+In your COSMOS desktop, please open the **'Applications'** menu, and choose the entry **'LUNARC - Wizards/Connect LU Research Data'**.
 A small form will open and ask for your LUCAT ID and password, and using this information it will try and connect your LU Research Data folders into your $HOME.

-If started with the folders connected, the same tool will allow you (without filling in LUCAT ID and password) to disconnect your LU Research Data folders from your $HOME.
+The same tool will, if started with the folders connected, allow you to disconnect your LU Research Data folders from your $HOME.

 ## For CLI use